 However, if you experience total bankruptcy and lose all your assets, your seed date will change to the date when you acquire wealth above the nisab again.
 If you’re unsure of your seed date, make an estimate based on the best information available.

+I earned a large amount of cash a few days before the zakat year was up.
+How do I calculate my zakat?
 In the matter of paying zakat, one must consider the zakat year that has passed and not the specific time of receiving the wealth.
 This means that even if someone acquires cash a day prior to the completion of the zakat year, they still have to pay zakat on it the following day.

+I saved some money for hajj.
+Do I pay zakat on it?
 Yes, zakat is payable on money saved for hajj, provided it is kept for one lunar year, and your total wealth meets the nisab threshold.

+I have debts.
+Do I pay zakat?
 The principle states that one should deduct their debts from their wealth, and if the remaining amount exceeds the nisab threshold, then zakat is obligatory.
 However, if an individual has a substantial debt that they are paying off in installments, such as a mortgage or a significant credit card debt, they should deduct only the amount of the current payment from their assets.

+I lent some money to someone, do I pay zakat on it?
 Yes.
 There are two options for paying zakat on a loan: either pay it every year until the loan is repaid, or wait until the loan is repaid and pay the accumulated zakat in a lump sum.
 If the loan is uncertain, and there is doubt whether the borrower will repay it, it is advisable to delay paying zakat until the loan is repaid.
 At that point, one must pay the zakat accumulated over the years.
 If the loan is never repaid, then no zakat is due.

+Can I pay zakat in advance?
 Yes, zakat can be paid in advance before the year has ended, but you should make sure you have wealth equal to or above the nisab.

+I gave a lot of money to charity over the year.
+Does that count as zakat?
 To qualify as zakat, a donation must have a distinct intention at the time of separating the zakat money from one’s total wealth or when making the zakat payment.

+Do I pay zakat on wealth belonging to my children?
 The Hanafi school does not consider a child liable to pay zakat, even if they have wealth above the nisab threshold.
 Instead, the first zakat payment will become due twelve lunar months after the child reaches puberty, provided they possess wealth above the nisab.
 On the other hand, according to Imam Shafi’ and Imam Malik, a child who possesses wealth above the nisab is liable for zakat, just like an adult.

 The blog aims to provide readers with the necessary knowledge about how to calculate Zakat accurately.
 Whether they are new to this practice or have been doing it for years, the hope is that the information presented will enable them to perform this act of worship with excellence.